mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Khiinra Ash Highport is a serviceable and friendly facility but its technology is outdated.
-The staff see themselves as ambassadors to the Bhu’oovaakaylaa civilization and are helpful to offworlders, for whom they maintain a selection of high-G apparatuses and exoskeletons to make wandering the surface of Khiinra
+The staff see themselves as ambassadors to the Bhu'oovaakaylaa civilization and are helpful to offworlders, for whom they maintain a selection of high-G apparatuses and exoskeletons to make wandering the surface of Khiinra